 What is real and what is an illusion ?
 Do you know ?
 Do you care ?
-If you don’t know and can say so, you are probably just waking up.
-If you don't know and/or don't care, don't bother; you are probably asleep.
-The emotional plague doesn’t care either and you will soon be assimilated, if you have not already been consumed by the toxic emotional plague.
-If you have come to know what’s real in life, dare to live by your vision, your truth; your example acts as a beacon for those lost at sea struggling to keep their heads above water on the slow-mo shipwreck of the dying culture at large.
+If you don’t know and can say so and if you care, you are probably waking up.
+If you don't know and/or don't care, don't bother; you are probably asleep; disregard this entire warning.
+It doesn’t care either and you will soon be assimilated, if you have not already been consumed by the toxic emotional plague.
+If you have come to know what’s real in life, dare to live by the dictates of your truth.
+Your example acts as a beacon for those lost at sea struggling to keep their heads above water on the slow-mo shipwreck of the dying culture at large.

 Part One: Orientation